 'Quamby', formerly 'Woongarra', at 29 Alfred Road is a freestanding weatherboard residence with an asymmetrical double frontage.
 The house is encircled by a veranda, supported by timber posts on its front (west), north and south elevations, giving the house an Old Colonial homestead character.
 The front façade consists of a recessed entrance with three timber double-hung sash windows.
 Another recessed entrance, with one timber French window on each side, is located on the north elevation.
-The French windows are typical of the Colonial Revival style, while the box window frames and the top of the door frames are more typical of the Japanese influenced California Bungalow style.
 The hipped, corrugated-iron roof features a gable above each entrance and comes to a shallower pitch towards the veranda.
-The hipped sheet metal roof with broken back and verandah underneath is reminiscent of the Old Colonial Georgian style, while the addition of a gable above the entry is typically Colonial Revival.
 Two simple brick chimneys, which were rebuilt after 1971, project through the roof on its front and south elevations.
-These chimneys are simple and unadorned, similar to the original chimneys (Figures 5 and 7).
 Brick extensions have been added to the original sleep-out section on the north elevation of the house, concealing half of the weatherboarding and veranda.
 Glass and timber extensions were also added to the house's south elevation.
 Timber plinth boards to the house's veranda have been replaced by bricks at some point.
 The front door has been altered.
-Despite these additions and extensions, the subject site's original form remains legible and mostly intact.
+It is noted that the original soffit lining to the verandah has been replaced with cement sheet, the boxing in of the original exposed rafter ends and the earlier quad gutters have been replaced with square gutters.
+Despite these additions, alterations and extensions, the subject site's original form remains legible and mostly intact.